Being Green: High Praise, Blue Jeans, Solar and more - Ohlone College Newark Center for Health Sciences and Technology in the News

 Reporter: I'm Greg Edmonds, KGO Radio News.

-[Transcribed by Cheryl Lambert, Web Designer, Ohlone College.]Skip plugin info.
+[Transcribed by Cheryl Lambert, Web Designer, Ohlone College.]Skip plugin notice.